WBOI: Management and finances

 The station is supported entirely by contributions from corporations, businesses, foundations and listeners.
 There are pledge drives each year in spring and fall.

 In 2008, Joan Baumgartner Brown was selected as president and general manager of Northeast Indiana Public Radio (NIPR).
 The veteran local nonprofit leader oversaw operations at WBOI and WBNI.
 Brown replaced Bruce Haines beginning August 4, 2008.
 Haines became the president and general manager of WFWA, Fort Wayne's PBS television station.

 On January 20, 2009, in a letter to NIPR members, Brown announced that the board had decided to sell WBNI's three analog signals as soon as possible.
 Financial concerns, caused by the "weak economy" and insufficient contributions from underwriters and members failed to cover the substantial costs of acquiring and upgrading the transmitter towers in Orland and Roanoke.
 WBNI's programming, however, continued at 94.1 on the Roanoke tower (which was withdrawn from sale), on WBOI-HD2 and over the Internet at www.nipr.fm.

 In November 2010, Brown resigned as president and general manager, prompting a search for a new NIPR executive.
 On December 10, 2010, NIPR announced that Will Murphy, who had been general manager of WFHB in Bloomington, Indiana, would become NIPR's president and general manager in January 2011.
 Murphy resigned in December 2012; a search for a new general manager was begun and on January 29, 2013, NIPR's board announced the selection of Peter Dominowski as president and general manager of NIPR.
 He has four decades of experience in broadcasting, mostly in public radio.

 In December 2021, NIPR announced that its new president and general manager would be Terra Brantley, a former news anchor for WANE-TV.
 Peter Dominowski retired at the end of 2021.
 Terra Brantley resigned in November 2022 to return to television as a news anchor on WFFT, beginning December 12, 2022.
 A search began for a new president and general manager for WBOI.
-Meanwhile, Tim Roesler is serving as Interim General Manager.
+Meanwhile, Tim Roesler served as Interim General Manager.
+Travis Pope, who had been manager of Marfa Public Radio in Texas, became President and General Manager of WBOI in March 2024.